archubbuck/certlab/replit.md

 ## Overview

-This is a full-stack web application for cybersecurity certification training called "SecuraCert".
-It's built with a React frontend and Express.js backend, featuring a quiz-based learning platform where users can take practice exams for various cybersecurity certifications.
+This is HELEN (Highly Efficient Learning Engine for Next-Gen Certification) - a comprehensive full-stack web application for cybersecurity certification training.
+Built with a React frontend and Express.js backend, HELEN features an intelligent quiz-based learning platform with adaptive learning, difficulty filtering, pass/fail tracking, and AI-generated study materials for various cybersecurity certifications.

 ## User Preferences